 It was stupid and crazy and he knew it.
-After the day of chaos and a night of worry and little rest, he was barely cleaned and patched up and decidedly exhausted.
-Beyond that, he had to evade a doctor, several concerned friends, and a houseful of fucking onmitsu just to get to the door.
+After a day of chaos and a night of worry and little rest, he was barely cleaned and patched up, and decidedly exhausted.
+Beyond that, he had to evade a doctor, several concerned friends, and a house full of fucking onmitsu just to get to the door.
 And that was all before taking into account his terrible sense of direction.
 But despite everything, here he was sneaking from the half-ruined Aoiya, pockets stuffed with spare bandages, heading out of town.

 There wasn’t much he could do to deny the reasons for this foolishness, but he didn’t really want to think about it, so he concentrated on walking, on the physical pain, on not thinking about too much of anything.
 One foot in front of the other, don’t stumble, try to keep to a relatively straight line.

-But a burning image was seared across the insides of his eyelids every time he blinked, and an unusually ambiguous rage was tearing at his heart.
-He might have identified the latter if he’d wanted to; might have associated it with memories, with missed opportunities — none of them from too long ago, yet all bearing the mental stamp of circumstances deliberately distanced from associated recollection because they were too painful to think about.
+But a burning image was seared across the insides of his eyelids every time he blinked, and an unusually ambiguous rage tore at his heart.
+He might have identified that anger if he’d wanted to; might have associated it with memories, with missed opportunities — none of them from too long ago, yet all bearing the mental stamp of circumstances deliberately distanced from associated recollection because they were too painful to consider.

-He would have stayed if he’d been the only one, if Kenshin hadn’t needed…
+He would have stayed if he’d been the only one, or even if Kenshin hadn’t needed him quite so desperately.

 Walking.
 Physical pain.
 Not thinking about anything.
 Not getting lost.

-He wasn’t sure, after not too long, that he wasn’t lost, but he kept moving.
-The sun was high and the path bright between the trees’ shadows; it was the perfect day for a nap, and Sano was certainly in a condition to appreciate one… a long one… but instead here he was plodding up a mountain, probably killing himself, looking for…
+He couldn’t be sure, after not too long, that this was the right direction, but he kept moving.
+The sun was high and the path bright between the trees’ shadows: the perfect day for a nap, something Sano was certainly in a condition to appreciate… but instead here he was plodding up a mountain, probably killing himself, looking for…

 How could he make an ambiguous exit like that and then get out just fine?
 Finally play the hero and then just walk away??

 “Asshole,” Sano growled.
 Everything about Saitou was so maddening, from the indifferent expression to the slow way he stood straight from the tree he’d been leaning against as if Sano was barely worth his attention, that the young man could not restrain himself.
-He’d show that arrogant bastard…
+He would show that arrogant bastard…

-Saitou twisted so that Sano’s arm went over his shoulder, and unexpectedly met the young man chest to chest, his weight driving them both back a pace.
+Saitou twisted so Sano’s arm passed over his shoulder, and unexpectedly met him chest to chest, his weight driving them both back a pace.
 Thus Sano’s fist barely brushed the bark of the tree, and his eyes went wide.
 If Saitou had answered his attack any other way, a very solid trunk would have met the very sensitive hand about which Sano himself had, in the ire of the moment, almost forgotten.

 “I doubt that’s the way you want to fight me,” Saitou murmured.

 Sano could find no answer.
-The man knew everything; he’d been unconscious when Shishio had crushed Sano’s hand, yet had noticed at some point and now had the presence of mind to spare Sano further injury.
+This guy knew everything; he’d been unconscious when Shishio had crushed Sano’s hand, yet had noticed at some point and now had the presence of mind to spare Sano further injury.

 Also, he was still pressed against Sano for some reason, seeming almost limp.